syuntoku14/marlo_headless/README.md

 It worked on Google Cloud Ubuntu18.04 with and without GPU, but I guess any clowds may work fine.

+## What will be installed and setuped

+1. Anaconda
+2. marlo as a conda environment(You can switch it by source activate marlo)
+3. docker
+4. jupyter notebook on server
+5. pytorch, gym
+6. cuda(optional)
+7. jupyter notebook vim extension(optional)

 ## How to use

 ### 1. Create Ubuntu18.04 instance with opened port 5000